f-corvaro/42.common_core/born2beroot/README.md

 + minlen=10 -> The minimun characters a password must contain.

+**- sign, that's refering to minumum caracters. + sign it refer to maximum characters.**

 * ucredit=-1 -> The password at least have to contain a capital letter.
-We must write it with a - sign, as is how it knows that's refering to minumum caracters; if we put a + sign it will refer to maximum characters.

-* dcredit=-1 -> The passworld at least have to containt a digit.
+* dcredit=-1 -> The password at least have to containt a digit.

 * lcredit=-1 -> The password at least have to contain a lowercase letter.